rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 ```

 ### Configure component props

+Props are custom attributes registered on a component.
+For further information about props see [Vue's prop documentation](https://vuejs.org/v2/guide/components-props.html).

-Most Cedar components provide properties to configure component data, display, and logic.
-For example, the `<cdr-button>` component provides a `size` property to configure the button’s size.
+Most Cedar components provide props to configure component data, display, and logic.
+For example, the `<cdr-button>` component provides a `size` prop to configure the button’s size.

 ```html
 <cdr-button size="large">I'm a large button</cdr-button>